EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
 This also provides assurances that the message was not tampered with either by a different group member or by a non-group member.

-# Requirements # {#sec-requirements}
+# Prerequisites and Requirements # {#sec-requirements}

-The following security requirements are out of the scope of this document and are assumed to be already fulfilled.
+The following security prerequisites are assumed to be already fulfilled and are out of the scope of this document.

 * Establishment and management of a security context: a security context must be established among the group members by the Group Manager which manages the multicast group.
 A secure mechanism must be used to generate, revoke and (re-)distribute keying material, multicast security policies and security parameters in the multicast group.
 The actual establishment and management of the security context is out of the scope of this document, and it is anticipated that an activity in IETF dedicated to the design of a generic key management scheme will include this feature, preferably based on {{RFC3740}}{{RFC4046}}{{RFC4535}}.